 Halloween is right around the corner — have you started planning your holiday decorations?
-While party supply stores have great options, there are so many ways to have fun with more personalized DIY Halloween decorations.
-Even if you aren’t the best artist or crafting expert, let go of your perfectionism and have some fun experimenting and working with your hands to make something memorable and special.
+While party supply stores have great options, personalized DIY Halloween decorations are fun and a cheaper way to deck your halls.
+Even if you aren’t the best artist or crafting expert, you can let your individualism show and create artwork all on your own.
 Spending some time crafting with the family is also a great way to bond with each other.
 While movie nights and Netflix binges are fun, it can be refreshing to have a screen-free evening.

-Get ready to unleash your creativity with these inventive, beginner-friendly DIY decorations you can do with the whole family.
+Get ready to unleash your inner child with these inventive, beginner-friendly DIY Halloween decoration ideas, so you can create with the whole family.

 Carved pumpkins are classic Halloween decor, but there’s always room to add even more spooky aspects to your yard.
 For a fun scene, set the stage of a few cute ghosts holding hands around a fire pit.
 All you need are a few simple items:

 - Old white bed sheets or table cloths

 - Foam circle (available at any local craft store or on Amazon)

 - Garden shepherd’s hooks

 Tie the sheet around the foam ball, attach a string or ribbon around the base of the ball, and connect the shepherd’s hooks to both ends of the string to lift the two “arms.”
 Set the ghosts around in a circle to create the illusion that they’re holding hands.
 You can draw faces on them to match their personalities (spooky or happy) and the whole thing will cost under $20.